-Our Lafayette estate planning attorneys at Standard Law have the experience needed to help you take care of your family in the future.
-We will guide you through finding the best options for your specific needs.
-Call our office today to get started.
+Our Lafayette estate planning attorneys at Standard Law have the experience needed to help take care of your family in the future.
+We will guide you in finding the best options for your specific needs.
+Call or office today to get started.
 We can help you and your family through the following estate planning obstacles.

 Your Last Will and Testament

-A will is only one aspect of a complete estate plan.
-If somebody passes away without having created a Will, it’s called “dying intestate.”
-In this case, the state where the person resided will have rules about how their assets should be distributed among surviving relatives.
-Here are some general things to keep in mind about wills:
+A Will is only one aspect of a complete estate plan.
+If someone passes away without having created a Will, it is called dying “intestate.”
+In this case, the State where the deceased person resides will have specific rules regarding how the assets should be distributed among surviving relatives.
+The deceased and their loved ones are then at the mercy of those specific laws in terms of who will inherit.
+Here are some general things to keep in mind about Wills:

 - A will does not go into effect until the person dies, so it cannot help manage their affairs if they become incapacitated due to an illness or injury.